-Death pension is the income supplement program for a low-income surviving spouse and/or unmarried children of a veteran with wartime service.
+Death pension is an income and net worth based program for a low-income surviving spouse and/or the unmarried dependent children of a veteran with wartime service.

 The death pension provides a monthly payment to bring an eligible person's income to a level established by law.
-The payment is reduced by the annual income from employment or other sources such as Social Security.
-The payment may be increased if the recipient has un-reimbursed medical expenses that can be deducted from countable income.
+The payment is reduced by the annual income from employment or other sources such as Social Security, retirement, interest, etc. The payment may be increased if the recipient has un-reimbursed medical expenses that can be deducted from countable income.

 Dependency and Indemnity Compensation

-Dependency and Indemnity Compensation, commonly referred to as DIC, is the primary monthly monetary benefit payable to the surviving dependents of a deceased veteran.
+Dependency and Indemnity Compensation, commonly referred to as DIC, is a monthly monetary benefit payable to the surviving dependents of a deceased veteran.